Conflicted Name Process Overview

 2014

-The Domain Name Commission sent out over 2,200 invitations as part of the Online Dispute Resolution (ODR) pilot offering free mediation and e-negotiation to resolve conflicted domain names that had two parties involved.
+- March: The Domain Name Commission sent out over 2,200 invitations as part of the Online Dispute Resolution (ODR) pilot, offering free mediation and e-negotiation to resolve conflicted domain names involving two parties.

 In the 2022-2023 reporting year, the remaining conflicted domain names dropped by 11% from 1,623 to 1,440.
 You can read more about the project.